Ep. 24 Patient Engagement Can Create Customer Experience in Healthcare

 In our limited time together, we reviewed the first two pillars and spoke in more detail on the third pillar, enhancing the care experience, which is equivalent to the customer experience in business.

 Rohan’s background is in product management in health plans.
 Most recently, he was CIO at Versant Health before joining HFS Research.
-His extensive background in healthcare and being a consumer of health care services (as we all are) has led him to many insights on these three pillars and ways we can improve the care experience.
+His extensive background in healthcare and being a consumer of healthcare services (as we all are) has led him to many insights on these three pillars and ways we can improve the care experience.

 The Triple Aim Construct in Healthcare